metta-systems/libsss/doc/spec.md

 New stream is started by posting STREAM frame with INIT flag set.
 This is essentially all that's needed for starting a stream.
 When starting a new stream `INIT` bit must be set.
 When this bit is set, parent stream LSID is transferred in STREAM frame, providing hereditary structure to streams.
 Since LSID 0 is always open on a channel, first created streams specify it as the parent.

-Given our initiator/responder state from negotiation and next free stream ID (32 bits) we can know what the LSID from the far side will be - if we're initiator, then far end LSID is our LSID+1, otherwise far end LSID is our LSID-1.

-**@todo**

 All streams are identified by an unsigned 32-bit integer.
 Streams initiated by an initiator use odd numbered stream identifiers; those initiated by the responder use even numbered stream identifiers.
 A stream identifier of zero MUST NOT be used to establish a new stream.

+Given our initiator/responder state from negotiation and next free stream ID (32 bits) we can know what the LSID from the far side will be - if we're initiator, then far end LSID is near end LSID+1, otherwise far end LSID is near end LSID-1.

-The identifier of a newly established stream MUST be numerically greater than all previously established streams from that endpoint within the session.
-An endpoint that receives an unexpected stream identifier MUST respond with a connection error of type PROTOCOL_ERROR.
+The identifier of a newly established stream MUST be numerically greater than for all previously established streams on that channel.
+An endpoint that receives an unexpected stream identifier MUST respond with a channel error of type PROTOCOL_ERROR.

 Stream identifiers cannot be reused within a connection.
 Long-lived connections can cause an endpoint to exhaust the available range of stream identifiers.
-A client that is unable to establish a new stream identifier can establish a new connection for new streams.
+A client that is unable to establish a new stream identifier can establish a new channel for new streams.

-### 5.3 Initiating sub-streams
+### 5.3 Initiating substreams

-Sub streams are started by posting STREAM frame with INIT flag set.
+Technically, spawning a substream does not differ from spawning initial streams.
+Substreams are started by posting STREAM frame with INIT flag set.
 Parent LSID field indicates the parent stream to spawn from.
-Technically spawning a sub-stream does not differ from spawning initial streams, only that parent LSID field is not zero.

-**@todo**
+For non-initial streams parent LSID field is non-zero.

+Initiating substream borrows on parent stream's window buffer space. **@todo**

 ### 5.4 Attaching a stream to channel

 Streams are attached by posting STREAM frame with INIT and USID flags set.
 USID specifies a unique identifier already known to peer to indicate that this stream is resuming on a new channel.
+New channel may have a different direction of initiator/responder so LSID allocation is handled by channel layer.

 **@todo**

 ### 5.5 Detaching a stream from channel

 Stream is detached from channel by sending a DETACH frame.
 Stream remains open and can be reattached on same or different channel to continue transmission.
+Unacked and untransmitted packets from the stream are returned to stream buffer.

 **@todo**

 ### 5.6 Stream data exchange

 Once a stream is created, it can be used to send arbitrary amounts of data.
 Generally this means that a series of frames will be sent on the stream until a frame containing the FIN bit is sent.
-Once the FIN has been sent, the stream is considered to be half­-closed.
+Once the FIN has been sent, the stream is considered to be half­-closed in this direction.

 **@todo**

 ### 5.7 Stream half­-close

-When one side of the stream sends a frame with FIN set to true, the stream is considered to be half-­closed from that side.
-The sender of the FIN is indicating that no further data will be sent from the sender on this stream.
+When one side of the stream sends a frame with FIN bit set, the stream is considered to be half-­closed from that side.
+The sender of the FIN is indicating that no further data will be sent by the sender on this stream.
 When both sides have half­-closed, the stream is considered to be closed.

 ### 5.8 Stream close

 When both sides have indicated their desire to stop sending on the stream, stream becomes closed.
+Closed stream cannot be reopened.
+Stream LSIDs will not be reused in this sesssion.

 **@todo**

 ### Listening on a stream

 When client starts listening on a stream, system puts it into the list of streams awaiting connection with client provided service and protocol names.
-Streams awaiting are expecting a connection request record with service and protocol name matching their own.
+Awaiting streams are expecting a connection request record with service and protocol name matching their own.

 **@todo**

 ###### dg_stream, audio_stream, video_stream subtypes

 These substreams only exist in the application layer and provide specific methods of assembling the data frames.
+They are oriented at real-time best-effort delivery communications.

 **@todo** More details...